Visceral Fat and What It Does To You

 How can i get rid of it?

-- Reduce your sugar intake, especially sugary drinks and refined white carbohydrates
+Reduce your sugar intake, especially sugary drinks and refined white carbohydrates and all processed foods.

 Supplements and Medications for Insulin Resistance and Stubborn Visceral Fat